cktang88/book-summarizer/documentation/project-spec.md

 - Each chapter gets its own summary
 - Summaries are generated using Google's Gemini flash 2 LLM
 - Summaries are cached locally to prevent redundant API calls
+- Chapters are processed lazily in the background:
+  - Chapter list is shown immediately after book upload
+  - Summaries are generated one chapter at a time (rate limited)
+  - Frontend polls for completion status
+  - Cache is checked before making Gemini API calls

 ### 3. Interactive Summary Interface